- Copyright, Steve Hambuchen

-Dawn’s 32 years in K-12 education supports her service to the professional development of leaders.
-Her varied work experience include elementary and middle school teacher, middle and high school vice principal, high school principal, and district office director overseeing many district programs and initiatives including: alternative education, mathematics, counseling, high school diplomas, college prep, district equity team, grading and assessment, professional learning communities, etc. She also serves as a Courage and Renewal facilitator and a trainer for Uniting to Understand Racism, a leadership performance coach, and a teacher inquiry team facilitator.
+Dawn’s 32 years in K-12 education supports her coaching and professional development of leaders.
+Her varied work experience include elementary and middle school teacher, middle and high school vice principal, high school principal, and district office director overseeing many district programs and initiatives including: alternative education, mathematics, counseling, high school diplomas, college prep, district equity team, grading and assessment, professional learning communities, etc. She also serves as a Courage and Renewal facilitator, a trainer for Uniting to Understand Racism, a leadership performance coach, and a teacher inquiry team facilitator.

-“Marge Piercy’s poem “To Be of Use” illustrates my philosophy and my commitment to public education and to teaching educational administration at Lewis & Clark.
-“I want to be with people who… submerge in the task…who are not parlor generals and field deserters but move in a common rhythm when the food must come in or the fire be put out…” The hard tasks necessary to make a difference for all students in our schools is the work that matters,”the thing worth doing well done” and is where my heart lies.
-Preparing administrators to lead our schools is an exciting next step for me after a full career in K-12 education.
-Lewis and Clark has been a home through the birth of my administrative career, the completion of my doctorate, and now teaching in the department.
-I look forward to building the skills, ideas and effectiveness of the leaders in our schools during these most challenging times.
-I believe the success of this work is critical to our democracy and to the lives of all of us.”
+“Marge Piercy’s poem “To Be of Use” illustrates my philosophy and my commitment to education and to teaching educational administration at Lewis & Clark.
+“I want to be with people who… submerge in the task…who are not parlor generals and field deserters but move in a common rhythm when the food must come in or the fire be put out…” The hard tasks necessary to make a difference for all students in our schools is the work that matters most, “the thing worth doing well done” and is where my heart lies.
+Preparing and coaching administrators who lead our schools and districts is an exciting next step for me after a full career in K-12 education.
+Lewis and Clark has been a home through the birth of my administrative career, the completion of my doctorate, and now directing our educational administration programs.
+I believe supporting and building the skills, ideas and effectiveness of educational leaders during these most challenging times is critical to to the lives of all our children and to our democracy.”

 Areas of Expertise

 Equity and Social Justice, Secondary School Reform, Professional Learning Communities, Leadership Development, Courage and Renewal Facilitation, Inquiry Teams, Leadership Performance Coaching.